 Recurrent cancer means the disease has come back after the initial treatment.
 Even when a tumor in the liver seems to have been completely removed or destroyed, the disease sometimes returns because undetected cancer cells remained somewhere in the body after treatment.
 Most recurrences occur within the first 2 years of treatment.
 The patient may have surgery or a combination of treatments for recurrent liver cancer.

-A study published on November 28th, 2012 in the Journal of the National Cancer Institute showed that those who used aspirin to treat pain saw a 41% reduction in their risk of developing liver cancer.
+Another study, published on November 28th, 2012 in the Journal of the National Cancer Institute, showed that those who used aspirin to treat pain saw a 41% reduction in their risk of developing liver cancer.
 However, the incidence of liver cancer in the general population is already very low, so the risks from aspirin far outweigh the potential benefits in those who are not at increased risk of liver cancer or liver disease.

 Picrorhiza has been shown to reduce formation of liver cancer due to chemical exposures in animal studies.
 [Jeena KJ, Joy KL, Kuttan R. Effect of Emblica officinalis, Phyllanthus amarus and Picrorrhiza [sic] kurroa on N-nitrosodiethylamine induced hepatocardinogenesis.
 Cancer Lett 1999;136: pp.11-6]